samsuh/2025-learnings/README.md

 ## April 2025
 Objective for April: Hackathon, finish 'back to basics' for javascript. implement something using n8n.
 Maybe go for coinfind first iteration before starting docker stuff to go for botlib stuff.

+Traveling around using a different computer gives me a chance to reset and rethink about my current coding setup.
+It also is a good way to see what i rely on regularly.

 Trend observations in April:
 - "work" as a commodity
 - decision-making and resource allocation as a value proposition; resource-enabled DAOs?